zetifinance/main-website-2023-fork/content/pages/our-tech.md

           rich_editor: For finance providers like us at Zeti to manage capital deployment and repayment from investors to fleet operators.
           image: /img/automation.png
-  - type: accordions
-    intro:
-      heading: FAQs
-    accordions:
-      - heading: How is data protection managed and is Zeti Hub GDPR-compliant?
-      - heading: How much does Zeti Hub cost?
-      - heading: What software does and can Zeti Hub integrate with?
-      - heading: Who does Zeti use for payment processing?
-      - heading: How does Zeti track all of it's vehicles?
-      - heading: Does the platform use AI?
   - type: tabs
     variant: default
     intro: